-This page contains our Terms & Conditions in relation to this website, specifically:
+This page contains our Terms & Conditions in relation to the manner in which South East Dance will take care of your personal data, specifically:

 What information do we collect from you?

 The data we collect may be personal data and may include your information including but not limited to your name, email address, postal address, year of birth and interests.

 We collect the personal data that you may volunteer via: our website’s mailing list sign up form, online surveys, audience/artist/participant surveys and when booking tickets for South East Dance events.

 How will we use the information about you?

 The personal data collected will be used by us for the following purposes:

 - To send you promotional or marketing information

 - For market research purposes